-Picking up from last week’s episode, April is trying to figure out how to get enough money to help her dead husband Paul’s ex-mistress Miranda and Miranda’s young son, whom is supposed to Paul’s son (but may not be, based on what we saw last week).
+Picking up from last week’s episode, April is trying to figure out how to get enough money to help her dead husband Paul’s ex-mistress Miranda and Miranda’s young son, who is supposed to be Paul’s son (but may not be, based on what we saw last week).
 She meets with her accountant, who tells her that money is tight, as most of it is tied up in her store.
 The meeting is cut short when April gets a call from her daughter, Lucy’s, school, saying Lucy is missing.
-April rushes to the school and meets with the principle, and is surprised to see Richard there, too.
-It turns out that his daughter, Meg, and Lucy had ditched school to go to a book-signing by Selena Gomez.
-Later, when April confronts Lucy privately about her behavior, April is stunned when Lucy calls her a goody-two shoes.
+April rushes to the school and meets with the principal, and is surprised to see Richard there, too.
+It turns out that his daughter, Meg, and Lucy had ditched school to go to a book signing by Selena Gomez.
+Later, when April confronts Lucy privately about her behavior, April is stunned when Lucy calls her a goody-two-shoes.

 Uh, yeah, so can sleeping with one of your patients, and illegally prescribing him drugs for him to use to commit suicide.

 Late at night, Karen is alone in her home, she sits down with her laptop, and begins to write the notes describing Tom is suicidal.
 The close-up look on Karen’s face says it all.
 It’s killing her to do this, but she knows that she has to.
 So, stoically, she does.
 Many kudos to Yunji Kim for being able to pull off that scene.
 A lesser actress couldn’t.